<?xml version="1.0" encoding="UTF-8"?>

 <p>A couple of months ago, <a href="http://www.bernos.com/blog/2009/03/09/troubadour-experience/">we told you about this artist named K&#8217;naan</a>.
 We also told you that we attended his concert in DC and that was great.
 I also wrote a short review of his album , <a title="Troubadour" href="http://www.amazon.com/Troubadour-Knaan/dp/B001L2I27O" target="_blank">Troubadour</a>.
 We also had the chance to meet K&#8217;naan, his band and his management team.</p>

 <p>At that particular moment, we gave them some Bernos shirts.
 Now, we didn&#8217;t think they were going to wear the shirts on stage for any concert.
 Most of the time, artists have a set wardrobe for their shows, or some prefer to wear what they feel.
 A few nights later, they had a show in philly, which I attended (yes again, sue me).
-Rayzak, one of the band members wore the &#8220;ET ALIEN&#8221; shirt.
+Rayzak, one of the band members wore the<a href="http://www.bernos.com/etalien"> ET ALIEN</a> shirt.
 It was such a surprise!
 I did not expect it.<span id="more-1406"></span></p>

-<p>Yesterday morning on my way to work, I read online that K&#8217;naan&#8217;s wearing the &#8220;MADE IN AFRICA&#8221; shirt on his new music video, T.I.A (This Is Africa).
-Now mind you, this on the train with a phone that I can&#8217;t really stream videos.
+<p>Yesterday morning on my way to work, I read online that K&#8217;naan&#8217;s wearing the <a href="http://www.bernos.com/madeinafrica">MADE IN AFRICA </a>shirt on his new music video, <a href="http://vimeo.com/4614976">T.I.A (This Is Africa)</a>.
+Mind you, this on the train with a phone that I can&#8217;t really stream videos.
 I call Nolawi and he doesn&#8217;t pick up.</p>

-<p>I call Dawit 6:30am, he thinks that something happened to me.
+<p>I call Dawit 6:30am and he thinks that something happened to me.
 When I informed him, he said &#8220;what? beshou I thought something was wrong with you!
-Call me back later&#8221; and he hung up the phone.
+Call me back later&#8221; and hung up the phone.
 I don&#8217;t think it registered.
 So here I am on my way to work and no access to VIMEO.</p>

 <p>Long story short, I saw the video later that day and was blown away.
-Not only is the video visually stimulating, but that K&#8217;naan was wearing the Bernos shirt throughout the video.
+Not only is the video visually stimulating, but K&#8217;naan was wearing the Bernos shirt throughout the video.
 It litterally made our day.
 Dawit and I were calling each other throughout the day and could not hide our excitement.
 I finally got a hold of Nolawi and expressed how excited I was.</p>

 <p>We want to thank all of you for your support the last few years.
 We have a positive artist sending out a great message wearing our shirt.
 This is the greatest gift to us.
 Next on our list is to be in your local store, to go national and international.
 This is just the beginning for us and we hope you join us on our journey.
 Because without you, our customers, supporters, friends and family, Bernos would not be where it is at.
 Thank you!</p>